Will747/JewelChase230/README.md

 and get to the door before the timer runs out or the smart thief (Animal control) gets there.
 <br />
 <br />
-There is three types of NPC's:
+There are three types of NPC's:
 - <b> Flying Assasin/Mouse in an airplane: </b>
   - Kills the player if they cross paths
-  - Doesn't interact with loot
+  - Does not interact with loot
 - <b> Floor following thief/Dog: </b>
   - Follows a certain coloured tiles in clockwise pattern
   - Interacts with loot